Birmingham Midshires Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-Lexsure’s COMPLETIONmonitor is web-based pre- and post-completion checklist for residential conveyancing lawyers.
-It is supported by professional indemnity insurers.
-It is a unique risk management tool.
+Lexsure’s COMPLETIONmonitor is an online pre- and post-completion checklist for property lawyers.
+It is supported by PI insurers such as AmTrust.
+COMPLETIONmonitor is a unique risk management tool.

-This software optimises the way you can prove to lender panels that you are, and can remain fully compliant with their requirements, with alerts on Birmingham Midshires’s changes.
-While utilising this technology is not a condition for being on the Birmingham Midshires panel, demonstrating you can remain up to date with Birmingham Midshires’s Handbook requirements is an excellent support to your panel application and, just as importantly, protect your firm’s panel standing.
+This system is the only way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with automatic updates on Birmingham Midshires’s changes.
+While using COMPLETIONmonitor is not a condition for being on the Birmingham Midshires panel, demonstrating you can stay up to date with Birmingham Midshires’s Handbook requirements is an excellent support to your panel application and, just as importantly, protect your firm’s panel status.

-The system generates real-time alerts, automatically produces SRA and CQS reports, and will improve your firm's efficiency.
-It is also user friendly, cost-effective and, for many firms, leads to reduced PII premiums.
+The system generates real-time alerts, automatically produces regulatory and CQS reports, and will enhance your firm's efficiency.
+It is also simply to use, cost-effective and, for many firms, results in a PII saving.

 Find a Law Firm approved by Birmingham Midshires

-Lenders often change their requirements.
+Banks and building societies often vary their requirements.
 The UK Finance Lenders’ Handbook requirements from Birmingham Midshires are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes